-The Special Education Compliance Department is the liaison for PEIMS accountability for the Department of Special Education.
-The Compliance team receives weekly emails from Certify, a webbased application for data validation for PEIMS.
+The Program Specialist for Compliance is the liaison for PEIMS accountability for the Department of Special Education.
+The Program Specialist receives weekly emails from Certify, a web-based application for data validation for PEIMS.
 The application gives an overall scorecard as well as special warnings or fatal errors when it comes to PEIMS data from our student information system, Skyward.
-The Compliance Department receives and monitors the data validations for errors and warnings.
-In addition, if corrections are needed, the CCC/ARD Facilitator are contacted to assist in a plan to verify the data is correct.
+Each day, the Program Specialist for Compliance receives and monitors the data validations for errors and warnings.
+In addition, if corrections are needed, the Program Specialist notifies the CCC/ARD Facilitator to assist in a plan to verify the data is correct.